hsk/trans/typeclass/overload2.md

 ## 4 Translation

   This section studies the "dictionary passing" transform from System O to the Hindley/Milner system.
-  Its central idea is to convert a term of type `∀α.πα=>τ` to a function that takes as arguments implementations of the overloaded variables in `πα`.
+  Its central idea is to convert a term of type `∀α.πα => τ` to a function that takes as arguments implementations of the overloaded variables in `πα`.
   These arguments are also called "dictionaries".

   The target language of the translation is the Hindley/Milner system, which is obtained from System O by eliminating overloaded variables `o`, instance declarations, and constraints `πα` in type schemes.